We know you’re a Maine wedding officiant, but tell us a little bit about yourself as a person.

 How long does your average ceremony last?

 It all depends on the couple, but I really encourage my couples to not make it too short.
 I think anything less than 20 minutes is too short.
-You just don’t get enough time to digest what’s happening.
+You just don’t get enough time to soak it all in.
 It goes so fast anyway, it’s nice to slow it down a bit.
 Add in some elements.
 Add in some other voices.
 Let there be a nice flow to it so it’s not just me talking for 10 minutes and then it’s over.
 Like I said, this is a pivotal moment in their lives and it’s worth savoring.
 That being said, I also think a really long ceremony can loose its significance.
 If there are too many readings or songs or interjections, it’s hard to make each one meaningful.
 I think the sweet spot, including processional, is about 30 minutes.

 There’s a trend right now to have a wicked short ceremony and then just have a great party.
 While I’m all for fun parties, I try to remind my couples that the ceremony is what really matters.
 Pledging your love and devotion to one another in front of all the most important people in your life is what matters.
 I wrote a blog post about ideal ceremony length!

 Do you take care of the marriage license?

 Absolutely!
-As a notary that’s my responsibility.
-The couple is responsible for getting the license from the city, but I get it at the rehearsal and am responsible for it until I deliver it to the town office after the wedding.
+As a notary public that’s my legal responsibility.
+The couple is responsible for getting the license from the city, but I take it at the rehearsal and am responsible for it until I deliver it to the town office after the wedding.
 I also advise my couples on how to get married in Maine; how file the intention to marry document at the town office; and how to obtain the marriage license after the ceremony.

 How far are you willing to travel?